Top Five SEO Best Practices…

 Separately, good content helps lead to…

 - Link building.
 Research methods for attracting relevant links.
 And read LinkWeek over at Search Engine Land.
 Every week.
-They understand
+They understand.

 - Measure your results.
 OK, this one takes some doing.
 But you can’t manage what you can’t measure.
 Establish appropriate metrics for your SEO efforts - I like measuring increased rank and decreased bounce rate on search-referred pages - and track your progress over time.

 Happy optimizing.
 These are the items that consistently work for me.
 What techniques have worked for you?
+Tell us about them in the comments.

 […] I was wrong .
 Apparently, I am an SEO guy, after all. […]